Veritone’s IDentify Can Help You Identify Suspects

 The introduction of artificial intelligence (AI) into law enforcement tools will have a significant impact on agency productivity and crime-solving capabilities.
 AI can be the long-awaited force multiplier for agencies, automating a once manual process and delivering actionable suspect intelligence in record time.

 By using AI-based systems public safety agencies can now analyze and leverage far more of their digital evidence.
-Facial recognition AI engines quickly comb through massive datasets at incredible speed, providing actionable insights in less time and with less manpower.
+Law Enforcement Facial recognition AI engines quickly comb through massive datasets at incredible speed, providing actionable insights in less time and with less manpower.

 Veritone’s latest product, IDentify, was developed to meet the needs of public safety agencies.
 IDentify lets agencies quickly compare their known offenders against crime scene footage, saving valuable time and resources.
-Once the agency’s booking and persons of interest databases have been connected, investigators create “cases” in IDentify and associate digital evidence with each case for IDentify to automatically compare detected faces in evidence to the agency’s existing databases.
+Once the agency’s booking and persons of interest databases have been connected, investigators create “cases” in IDentify and associate digital evidence with each case for IDentify to automatically provide person identification by comparing detected faces in evidence to the agency’s existing databases.
 IDentify returns all matches complete with the pertinent booking information included in the database.
 The matches are organized by certainty for investigators to review.
 Investigators can either mark each match as a potential suspect or dismiss it.
 Once a possible suspect has been identified, the investigator confirms the match, then the investigator may optionally attach pertinent notes within IDentify to be shared with others across the agency.

 Unknown faces generated from crime scene footage but not present in the department’s databases are reviewable in a list for investigators to dismiss or add to the existing persons of interest database.
 This expanded database can be leveraged by IDentify to compare unknown individuals and notify investigators when they are looking at the same individual.